 Enterprise resource planning (ERP) systems were then created to help combine the data in these systems and to solve the constant need for integration between systems.
 ERP systems were meant to be single software suites that managed standard business processes within an organization.
 Each module in an ERP system could leverage the common master data tables required for the associated business process.
 Many organizations today consider the master data tables within their ERP systems to be the “master” data within their organization.

-As more and more organizations adopted ERP systems, they realized that using these single systems in isolation was an unrealistic solution.
+As more organizations adopted ERP systems, they realized that using these single systems in isolation was an unrealistic solution.
 They then adopted multiple ERP systems, and their master data problems re-emerged.
 Specialized systems designed to manage the most problematic domains became major implementations in the larger organizations.
-Now there is a push in the industry to provide solutions that can solve MDM issues across a wide variety of domains.
+Now there is a push in the industry to provide solutions that can solve MDM issues across a multitude of domains.

 All organizations must deal with their MDM issues.
 Whether managing domains in Excel spreadsheets or managing them with a specialized solution, a key role of the IT department in any size organization today is to provide processes for managing master data and integrating it across all systems.
 Various solutions other than MDS are available, but each has weaknesses that are addressed by MDS.